miketabb33/michaels-articles/articles/oauth.md

 3. The services determine whether remote token introspection is required or not.
 4. For example, non-sensitive API requests most likely won’t need to use remote token introspection, but something like change password will.

-API gateways provide the benefits of both worlds.

 ## Section 13: Choosing Token Lifetimes
 ### Increasing Security With Short Token Lifetimes
 Local Token Validation is not able to detect if a token has been invalidated before its expiration.

-- Making a tokens' lifetime shorter is a way to decrease the risk of using an invalid token to authenticate.
-- Shortening the token lifetime also strengthens security against token leaks.
-Example: from an attack or an accidental log.
+Making a tokens' lifetime shorter is a way to decrease the risk of using an invalid token to authenticate.
+Shortening the token lifetime also strengthens security against token leaks.
+For example, short token lifetimes protect from an attack or an accidental log.

 ### Improving User Experience With Long Token Lifetimes
-- Short access tokens can improve security, but It also has a negative effect on user experience.
-- Access tokens that never expire are typically a bad idea, because of leaks or attacks.
-- Applications can use the refresh token after an access token has expired, causing the user's request to take a little longer.
-- If an app doesn’t have/support a refresh token, it will need to go back to the authorization server to get a new access token.
-This process can be so fast that it may be unnoticeable, but it is still a full page redirect.
-    - Mobile apps are typically more disruptive because they need to open a browser.
+While short access tokens can improve security, they also has a negative effect on user experience.
+Access tokens that never expire are typically a bad idea, because of leaks or attacks.
+Applications can use the refresh token after an access token has expired, causing the user's request to take a little longer.
+If an app doesn’t have/support a refresh token, it will need to go back to the authorization server to get a new access token.
+This process can be so fast that it may be unnoticeable, but it still causes a full page redirect.
+Mobile apps are typically more disruptive because they need to open a browser.

-- In most cases, the more disruptive it is to get an access token, the longer the token lifetime should be.
-    - In web: refresh tokens are typically not secure and are not used.
+In most cases, the more disruptive it is to get an access token, the longer the token lifetime should be.
+For web applications, refresh tokens are typically not secure and are not used.
 Access token lifetimes can be longer.
-    - In mobile: refresh tokens can securely be used and opening the browser is very disruptive.
-Shorter token lifetimes with a refresh token can be used.
-Refresh tokens should be long enough for the user experience.
+For mobile applications, refresh tokens can securely be used and opening the browser is very disruptive.
+Shorter token lifetimes with a refresh token can be used and refresh tokens should be long enough for the user experience.

-- The authorization server's session lifetime can be much longer than a specific access/refresh tokens lifetime
+Regardless, the authorization server's session lifetime can be much longer than a specific access/refresh tokens lifetime.

 ### Contextually Choosing Token Lifetimes
-- Access token lifetimes can vary based on different properties, like client ID, scope, group, user, etc.
-A- n SPA can have longer token lifetimes than its mobile app counterpart.
-- An Admin/staff may have a shorter token lifetime than other users.
-- Using scopes, an app may not require a new login while viewing a catalog, but can require a login when the user wants to place an order.
-    - The regular token can be long-lived.
-    - The checkout token can be short-lived.
+Access token lifetimes can vary based on different properties, like client ID, scope, group, user, etc. A SPA can have longer token lifetimes than its mobile app counterpart.
+An Admin/staff user may have a shorter token lifetime than other users.
+While using scopes, an application may not require a new login while viewing a catalog, but can require a login when the user wants to place an order.
+As a result, the regular token can be long-lived while, for example, the checkout token can be short-lived.
+Token lifetimes can very base on use.

 ## Section 14: Handling Revoked Or Invalidated Access Tokens
 ### Reasons Why An Access Token May Become Invalidated